Sidney Lumet has died at age 86. The director of Serpico, Dog Day Afternoon and 12 Angry Men passed away of lymphoma at his home in New York.

 Characters.
 When I think of Sidney Lumet movies I think of personalities leaping off the screen.
 With 12 Angry Men at least six of the jurors come cleanly to the front of the mind.
 Nasty Lee J. Cobb, owlish John Fiedler, hot-to-trot Jack Klugman, and on and on.
 Given time I might remember all 12.
 That’s saying a lot.

-[An aside about Beatrice Straight: Filmsite says hers was the shortest performance ever to win a best supporting actress Oscar: "less than eight minutes of screen time in Network, with only 8 speaking parts of approximately 260 words."
-She deserved it!]
+[An aside about Beatrice Straight: Filmsite says hers was the shortest performance ever to win a best supporting actress Oscar: “

 The Verdict.
 This Sidney Lumet film gets my vote for the most underappreciated movie of the 1980s.
 It’s just terrific and I don’t understand why it isn’t more beloved.
 Few other films offer so much pleasure from scene to scene.